 Research and development

-The combination of a high level of expertise and high-quality equipment provides a unique basis for new developments.
-New types of experiments for rock and soil are developed and new experimental procedures are tested.
-The main objective is to identify the most relevant soil or rock parameters that describe how the soil or rock sample will behave in the relevant situation and load condition.
+Combining expertise and high-quality equipment provides a unique starting point for new development.
+New test types for soil and rock are being developed, and new test procedures are being tested.
+The main goal is to find the most relevant soil or rock parameters that describe the material behavior in load-case situations.